Andrettin/Wyrmsun/readme.txt

 - Fixed issue which caused Germanic players to have the Teuton Civilization upgrade researched at scenario start when restarting the scenario after having developed the Teuton civilization.
 - New See Garrison button icon (by Jinn).
 - Fixed issue which caused the autosave to remain active even after deactivating it in the options.
+- Added support for maps having multiple layers.
+- Flavor triggers now only happen in the campaign mode.

 * Quests
+- Added a new Campaign mode, playable on a massive map with several layers.
 - The player now receives a notification when new in-game quests are available, instead of a quest symbol hovering over the town hall.
+- In-game quests are now only obtainable in the campaign mode.

 * Terrain
 - Improvements to the rock, cave wall, dry mud and cave floor tile transitions (by Jinn).